odubno/machine-learning-intro/README.md

 Can't do everything at once with a single algorithm.
 The algorithm will require iteration to modify values of whatever that is you're trying to learn.

-##### Coordinate Descent
+#### Coordinate Descent

- Split the parameters into two uknown sets µ and c.
+ Split the parameters into two unknown sets µ and c.
 You could split them anyway you want.
  We're going to split them into two sets µ and c clusters.
 We'll then observe that even though we can't find the optimal value µ and c together, if we fix one, we could find the best value for the other one.
  And if we fixed c, we'll be able to find the best µ conditioned on c.